NerdiOrg/C-System-Tools/readme.md

 The version of gcc must be 8+ to use filesystem dependencies.
 I am using 'gcc.exe (x86_64-posix-seh-rev0, Built by MinGW-Builds project) 13.2.0' at this time.

+*NOTE: This is not needed if you are using the Packager.exe for a version distribution (this command is ran automatically from Packager).
+If you don't use start.exe, you must run pkg/run.exe as Administrator to use full features.

+## Create a starter executable:

+This only needs to be done once.
+This will automatically request admin permissions for the run.exe, to support all operations.

+g++ starter.cpp -o dist/alpha-0.0.1/start.exe

 *NOTE: This is not needed if you are using the Packager.exe for a version distribution (this command is ran automatically from Packager)

+## Compile the Packager:

+This is only here for an example of a C++ executable that allows distributions of WAP C++ System Tools to be easily packaged into a new version.
+It is not needed if you are using manual commands above.

+g++ dev/Packager/packager.cpp -o dev/Packager/Packager.exe

+*NOTE: This is not needed if you are compiling manually.
+Simply open dev/Packager/Packager.exe and follow command prompt instructions to create a new compiled version in /dist/ folder.

 # Notes